MANAGEMENT OF THE UPPER LIMB

 Maximum enrolment sizeN/A

-One 3.0 hours practical per week on weekdays during the day from week 31 to week 43 and delivered via face-to-face.
+Thirty one 1.0 hours practical per study period on weekdays during the day from week 31 to week 43 and delivered via face-to-face.